 What is the history of Expressive Arts Therapy at Appalachian?

 Expressive Arts Therapy at Appalachian State University began in 1985 when the Department of Human Development and Psychological Counseling at Appalachian offered a course called Therapy and the Expressive Arts.
 Faculty presenters included counselors, arts therapists, therapists who were artists and artists who used dreams and the creative process for personal and professional growth.
 They modeled the course on the concepts of an interdisciplinary approach and a creative, therapeutic community of faculty and students.
 In 1997, faculty members who had been collaborating in that course began to meet monthly, thereby establishing a formal interdisciplinary group known as the Appalachian Expressive Arts Collective.
 They shared expertise, participated in additional training and worked together in formal and informal team teaching.
-From their collaboration and with inspiration and support from the Hubbard Center for Faculty and Staff Support, they developed an integrative expressive arts concentration within the master's degree program in Community Counseling as well as a Graduate Certificate in Expressive Arts Therapy.
+From their collaboration and with inspiration and support from the Hubbard Center for Faculty and Staff Support, they developed an integrative expressive arts concentration within the master's degree program in Clinical Mental Health Counseling as well as a Graduate Certificate in Expressive Arts Therapy.

 The Appalachian Expressive Arts Collective co-authored Expressive Arts Therapy: Creative Process in Art and Life.(2003).
 Boone, NC: Parkway Publishers.